1471765122/NoteBook/LLVM/FunctionReordering.md

 6. For each partialSections(e.g. .text, .text$hot), lld uses CallGraphSort to get function section priority.
 It tries to reduce call distance and then sort the function section by density.

+Function section for Funclet
+FuncletLayout sorted machine basic block so that MBB belonging to same Funclet is put together.